$50K reward now being offered for suspect in deadly shooting near Roxborough High School

 Authorities say $50,000 is being offered for information that leads to the arrest of 17-year-old Dayron Burney-Thorn.

-Thorn was one of five people who authorities say ambushed 14-year-old Nicholas Elizade near Roxborough High School on Sept.
+Thorn was one of five people who authorities say ambushed 14-year-old Nicolas Elizalde near Roxborough High School on Sept.
 27, 2022.
 The other four suspects have been arrested.

 The U.S. Marshals Service is now offering up to a $10,000 reward, which will be paid immediately upon the arrest.